Stable envelopes for slices of the affine Grassmannian: Slices of the affine Grassmannian

 Informally speaking, $\deltap{p}$ is the sequence of increments, so $\sigmap{p}$ is the sequence of their partial sums.
 This explains the notation. \end{notation}

-One useful way to think about the fixed points of $\Gr^{ \ucolambda }_{\comu}$ is that they are one-to-one certain piecewise-linear paths in the coweight lattice.
-Let $P_p$ be the piecewise linear path connecting points
+One useful way to think about the fixed points of $\Gr^{ \ucolambda }_{\comu}$ is that they are one-to-one with certain piecewise-linear paths in the coweight lattice.
+For a point $p \in X^{\T}$ let $P_p$ be the piecewise linear path connecting points

 in the coweight lattice.